Our Response to Covid-19

 We next reached out to some of our local farmers.
 Many experienced a huge drop in sales because farmers markets drastically reduced their hours and availability.
 Also, many local farmers worked with local restaurants.
 That business disappeared overnight.
 In April we launched our Spring Valley Market Box delivery program.
 We now deliver hundreds of boxes of produce from one of our favorite local farms to neighbors all over the Washington DC metropolitan area.

-We also made sure to put our team’s safety first.
+While jumping into action to help our neighbors, we also made sure to put our team’s safety first.